sorbet/sorbet/docs/variance-defaulting.md

 choices in the type system.
 Mitigating `T.untyped` means looking at the list of cases where Sorbet defaults type arguments, and doing the opposite.

-- Use `# typed: strict`, So Sorbet will treat bare stdlib generics as errors.
+- Use `# typed: strict`, so Sorbet will treat bare stdlib generics as errors.

   For generic singleton classes, note that `T.class_of(...)[...]` is valid syntax for applying type arguments to a generic singleton class.
 (Sorbet does